Welcome to today's edition of the Rush 24-7 podcast.

 They're never going to understand the truth.

-that the people they have been supporting all of their lives are wrong and dangerous.
+There's nothing that could happen that could make them see the light, that the people they have been supporting all of their lives are wrong and dangerous.

-And conversely, every conservative that they've hated and reviled is all of a sudden right, and then they hear they come apologizing for all these years of getting it wrong about never gonna happen.
+And then here they come apologizing for all these years of getting it wrong about never going to happen.

-They're gonna see the light.
+They're going to see the light.

 They already know that.

-They're gonna have their guns, Chris.
+They're going to have their guns, Chris.

-There's there's nothing they need to learn.
+There's nothing they need to learn.

 There's nothing they can learn.

-There's they they don't think they're wrong about anything.
+They don't think they're wrong about anything.

-And there's no event, particularly in an event like Ferguson or Baltimore, there's there's nothing in these stories that could happen that would make your average ordinary liberal go, oh my God, I've had it wrong all my life.
+There's nothing in these stories that could happen that would make your average ordinary liberal go, oh my God, I've had it wrong all my life.

-Never gonna happen.
+Never going to happen.

-These people are in the political sense now to be defeated.
+These people are, in the political sense now, to be defeated.

 That's why I say it's a mistake, and it's being demonstrated more and more than ever before now.